-The 480 page ‘Torture Report’, a cut-down version of a 6000 page study is about to be published revealing some of the darker sides of what is considered to be one of the more ‘peaceable’ countries of the world.
+Is this “do good?”
+The 480 page ‘Torture Report’, a cut-down version of a 6000 page study, is about to be published revealing some darker sides of what many consider one of the more ‘peaceable’ countries of the world.
 Somewhat of a paradox.

-This becomes not only a philosophical dilemna but a down-to-earth people to people relational situation.
-Their are deep psychological and corporal scars left on both jailbirds and jailers.
+“Doing bad to do good.”
+This becomes not only a philosophical dilemma but a down-to-earth people to people relational situation.
+There are deep psychological and corporal scars left on both jailbirds and jailers.
 The New York Times said this:

 Former Vice President Dick Cheney added his voice to those of other Bush administration officials defending the C.I.A., declaring in an interview Monday that its harsh interrogations a decade ago were “absolutely, totally justified,” and dismissing allegations that the agency withheld information from the White House or inflated the value of its methods.

 Mr. Cheney, who was one of the Bush administration’s most outspoken champions of this tough approach, said on Monday he had not read the report, but from news reports about it had heard nothing to change his mind about the wisdom or effectiveness of the program.